Smithville Legacy Portrait Project Results!

 Examples of public comments:

-I chose “Skip” Hyson because he not only served his country but also contributed to this community in many different ways.
+- I chose “Skip” Hyson because he not only served his country but also contributed to this community in many different ways.
 He also helped at the Recycle Center.
-No job was too large, nor too small for “Skip” if it benefitted his community.
+No job was too large, nor too small for “Skip” if it benefited his community.

 Educators: Tommye Dell Culberson